NATALIE TAYLOR | DIRECTOR OF FINE ARTS / DEAN OF PFAME

 RITA OUTTRIM | ADMINISTRATIVE ASSISTANT / MUSICAL DIRECTOR

-Rita Outtrim serves as Administrative Assistant and Musical Director.
+Rita Outtrim serves as Administrative Assistant to the Fine Arts Department and Music Director for the elementary and middle school musicals.
 Rita began performing in musicals at the age of five in Houston, Texas.
 Growing up, she had the opportunity to perform with various theatres, orchestras, and choruses including the Houston Grand Opera.
 She later received a Bachelor's of Music Education at the University of North Texas.
 Notable theatre credits include: Dorothy in The Wizard of Oz, Adelaide in Guys and Dolls, The Baker's Wife in Into the Woods, and Kathy in The Last Five Years.
-She currently serves as the Administrative Assistant to the Fine Arts Department and Music Director for the elementary and middle school musicals.
 Though she loves performing dearly, she feels it's a privilege to work and teach kids in the arts.

 EMAIL | email@example.com